mozilla/mig/doc/configuration.rst

 The scheduler template configuration is in 'conf/mig-scheduler.cfg.inc'.
 It must be copied to a location of your choice, and edited.

+**Logging**

-The scheduler will run in foreground if the logging mode is set to 'stdout'.
+The scheduler can log to stdout, syslog, or a target file.
+It will run in foreground if the logging mode is set to 'stdout'.
 For the scheduler to run as a daemon, set the mode to 'file' or 'syslog'.

  ::